sunholo-data/sunholo-py/docs/blog/2024-10-22-subconscious-genai.md

 ## Abstracting up to society and down to metabolism

 The thing is, why stop there?
 The end user may be requesting the information from the bot after a request from their manager to send it to a client.
 The client won’t need to know the details, and will probably just get the synopsis.
 Internal communication transparency is not wanted as it would cloud the insights.
-Isn't all human behaviour actually a plethora of choices between what internal messages are used to influence extrnal communication?
+Isn't all human behaviour actually a plethora of choices between what internal messages are used to influence external communication?

 <CogFlow
   title="Society"